avengerandy/RewriteDagger/README.md

 OK (1 test, 3 assertions)
 ```

-Though RewriteDagger, we can easily replace `header` and `exit` to other class which can perceive input and not terminate execution of the script.
+With RewriteDagger, we can easily replace `header` and `exit` with other class that can perceive input and will not terminate script execution.

 ## How it works

-As [Features](#features) say, RewriteDagger rewrite test target code before it be included and evaluated.
+As [Features](#features) say, RewriteDagger rewrite the test target code before include and evaluate it.

-To achieve this function, it has three core part:
+To achieve this function, it has three core parts:
  - Dagger: rewrite test target code
- - CodeRepository: included and evaluated test target code
+ - CodeRepository: include and evaluate test target code
  - DaggerFactory: create Dagger

-Dagger mainly focse on various rewrite rule itself, then operate, include and evaluate code with CodeRepository that injection by DaggerFactory.
+Dagger mainly focuses on various rewriting rule itself, and uses the CodeRepository injected by DaggerFactory to operate, include and evaluate the code.

-Follows, we explain the use of these three components separately.
+Next, we explain the usage of these three components separately.

 ## Dagger

 ### `__construct(CodeRepositoryInterface $codeRepository)`

-Dagger dependent on any implement of CodeRepositoryInterface to help it evaluate code that has been rewrited.
+Dagger dependents on any implementation of CodeRepositoryInterface to help it evaluate the rewritten code.

 <br>

 ### `includeCode(String $path): void`

-Include, rewrite, evaluate code file that corresponds to `$path`.
+Include, rewrite, evaluate code file corresponding to `$path`.

-Dagger can has multi rewrite rules, when `includeCode` called, Dagger execution all of them on code file content before evaluate.
+Dagger can have multiple rewriting rules.
+When `includeCode` is called, Dagger executes all these rules on the code before evaluating it.

 <br>